Dr Nick Mayhew

 Biography

-Before joining the University of Glasgow, I was a Lecturer in Russian at the University of Oxford (2021-2022) and an Andrew W. Mellon Postdoctoral Research Fellow and Lecturer in Slavic Languages & Literatures at Stanford University (2018-2021).
-I received my PhD in Slavonic Studies at the University of Cambridge in 2018.
+Before joining the University of Glasgow, I was a Stipendiary Lecturer in Russian at the University of Oxford and an Andrew W. Mellon Postdoctoral Research Fellow and Lecturer in Slavic Languages & Literatures at Stanford University.
+I received my PhD in Slavonic Studies at the University of Cambridge.

 Research interests

-My research explores queer gender and sexuality in Russophone and Church Slavonic culture.
-As a gay man living in Moscow when Russia first introduced a law against the "propaganda of non-traditional sexual relations", I saw first-hand how culture, history and religion can be manipulated to fuel discrimination.
-My research is premised on telling queer counternarratives about Russophone culture and especially religion, to shine light on a rich queer heritage too often obscured from scholarly perception.
+My research explores queerness in Russophone and Church Slavonic cultures.
+As a queer person living in Moscow when Russia first introduced a law against the "propaganda of non-traditional sexual relations", I saw first-hand how culture, history and religion can be manipulated to fuel discrimination.
+My research is premised on telling queer counternarratives about Russophone culture and especially religion, to shine light on a rich queer heritage often obscured from scholarly perception.

 I am particularly interested in bringing queerness to light in contexts that are usually deemed conservative and heteronormative, such as within the Russian Orthodox Church.
 On the one hand, I am interested in thinking through how sexual minorities negotiate their relationships with cultural and religious traditions that have marginalised them, and on the other hand, I look at queerness inherent to the traditions themselves.